jonnyjackson26/learn-markdown-game/README.md

-make vertical alginment centered in navbar add about page and what is markdown page and cheat sheet and live editor make the markdowngame 3 components horziontally resizable accesibility. sjhould be able to press enter and go to next level ignore case and split the input to match output
+make vertical alginment centered in navbar add about page and what is markdown page and cheat sheet and live editor make the markdowngame 3 components horziontally resizable ignore case and split the input to match output
 - can add levels where it gives you certain input and you need to stylize. like use the starter that i orignally had.